Zeeeepa/DllShimmer/README.md

 - Only x86-64 / AMD64 architecture is supported.
 - Most likely, the generic proxy code will not work for functions with floating-point parameters, as they use different registers than integer ones utilized by DllShimmer.
 If you know the function signature, you can manually adjust it in the generated file.
 - Functions with more than 12 arguments will not work because this number has been hardcoded into DllShimmer templates.
-- There are some huge obfuscated DLLs with weird name mangling, calling conventions and tricks (e.g. Qt framework DLL).
+- There are some huge obfuscated DLLs with weird name mangling, calling conventions and tricks (e.g. compiled Qt framework DLL).
 I don't recommend to use them as a proxy DLL.
-DllShimmer will generate some garbage in this case.
+DllShimmer most probably will generate some garbage in this case.

 ## Troubleshooting

+### _In the generated `.cpp` file, I don't see all the exported functions from the original DLL._

+Functions defined in the original DLL as “forwarded” are not included in the `.cpp` file.
+However, they are visible in the `.def` file.
+They will also be exported after compilation, exactly as in the original DLL.

-### 1. Strange loader error (126) while loading original DLL
+### _Strange loader error (126) while loading original DLL_

-Sometimes, your proxy DLL displays an error when loading the original DLL, and the error code is 126, even though you theoretically specified the correct relative path in the `--proxy` parameter.
+Sometimes, your proxy DLL displays an error when loading the original DLL, and the error code is 126, even though you theoretically specified the correct relative path in the `-x` parameter.
 Why isn't it working?!?

 DLLs are searched for in the `Current Directory`.
 In 98% of cases, this is simply the location of the main EXE file, but there are programs (mostly old legacy ones) that arbitrarily change the `Current Directory` using, for example, `SetCurrentDirectoryW()`.
 The main program is aware of this change, so it loads your proxy DLL correctly, but you are unaware of this and try to load the original DLL relatively, while the program searches for it in the changed `Current Directory`.